Erasmus Summer Programme Courses

 Course Materials

-A laptop is recommended.
+A laptop is required.
 R, WinBUGS and OpenBUGS will be used as software.
 Please note that WinBUGS and OpenBUGS do not operate with certain versions of Mac.
 Check their websites for more information.

 Recommended book: